rkapl123/DBAddin/docs/DBSheets.md

 1.  the query for fetching the main table data to be edited
 2.  the connection ID referring to the connection definition in the  global connection definition file.
 The connection definition contains the connection string, information on how parts of the connection string can be interpreted (database, password), how the collection of available databases can be retrieved and the windows users permitted to create/edit DBSheet definitions.
 3. The primary column count.
 4.  all column definitions including the foreign key lookups.
-These consist of a lookupname, being the name of the column and either a select statement or a list of values.
+These consist of a lookup name, being the name of the column and either a select statement or a list of values.
 The select statement has to return exactly two columns returning the lookup values first and then the IDs to be looked up. (the main table's column value set should be contained in those, so every column value can be looked up).
     Duplicates naturally should be strictly avoided in the return set of a query for a referential foreign key column as they would lead to ambiguities.

 ### Supporting Tool "Create DBSheet definition"